cncf/devstats.archive/USAGE.md

 There is also an internal tool: `analysis.rb`/`analysis.sh` to figure out how to create tables for gha.
 But this is only useful while developing this tool.

+This is only in Ruby, no Go version was created, because it is not more needed.

 This tool can generate all possible distinct structures of any key at any depth, to see possible veriants of this key.
 It was used very intensively during development of SQL table structure.